softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 scalaz-stream is entirely **pull-based**.
 Elements are evaluated one by one.
 When the driver wants to obtain the next stream element, it runs the state machine until an `Emit` state or end of stream is reached.
 This may of course involve processing multiple input elements, multiple lines of the input file etc., but no elements are processed or buffered "upfront".

 akka-stream, on the other hand, uses **dynamic push / pull**.
 What does that mean?
-While elements in the stream flow in one direction, akka-stream (or more generally, reactive streams) maintain a second channel in the opposite direction along which demand flows.
-Demand is the number of elements that can be accepted from an upstream component.
+While elements in the stream flow in one direction, akka-stream (or more generally, reactive streams) maintain a second channel in the opposite direction along which **demand** flows.
+Demand is the number of elements that can be accepted by an upstream component.
 The initial demand comes from the `Sink` and travels upstream through the various `Flow` elements until it reaches the `Source`.
 Only when receiving demand, the source produces elements, which then travel downstream.
 When they reach the sink, an equivalent demand is send back upstream, and so on.

 This model is more complex, but thanks to the buffering and hence possible batch-processing of elements at each stage, may have better performance.
 Also note that we can have a fully pull-based system by generating a demand of `1` in the sink and re-generating it only when the sink processes the received element.